wolfoerster/SmartLogging/README.md

 ### LogWriter.Init(LogSettings settings)

-This method lets you specify where log entries go to (file and/or console and/or stream), how long entries are buffered and which entries are processed at all.
+This method lets you specify where log entries go to (file and/or console and/or stream and/or queue), how long entries are buffered and which entries are processed at all.

 ### LogWriter.Flush()